copenhagenjs/copenhagenjs.dk/_posts/2019-01-24-january-meetup.md

 18:00 - micro:bit - JavaScript meets microcontroller - Kenneth Geisshirt
 18:25 - Break with food and drinks
 19:00 - GraphQL and React Suspense - Morten Barklund
-19:35 - Shape your workflows with custom eslint plugins - Peter Munter 19:45 - You?
+19:35 - Shape your workflows with custom eslint plugins - Peter Müller 19:45 - You?
 20:00 - Quiz time
 20:10 - Socialising - meet the community